rydrman/pipedev.org/content/posts/2021-07-20-filesystems.md

 This topic is intentionally a little vague.
 Depending on who showed up we could talk about anything from file naming conventions to database management or even the inner working of filesystems themselves.

-Given that the group was quite small, we did actually talk about a number of things before going through the discussion and taking notes - unfortunatley those are not captured here, but what we did capture is still a very interesting set of questions and thoughts about where we are as an industry.
+Given that the group was quite small, we did actually talk about a number of things before going through the discussion and taking notes - unfortunately those are not captured here, but what we did capture is still a very interesting set of questions and thoughts about where we are as an industry.

 ### What is the future of filesystems in the VFX industry?

 If we ever were to move to some other filesystem format or interface, it would likely need to start with a common standard.
 Like the unix filesystem standard that we use on linux.
 This is unlikely to be created or driven from within the industry, however, given that we are not crazy enough to think that designing and developing our own filesystem is worthwhile (right?!).

-That being said, there are some existing standards that are arising for new technologies, the most notable being s3 as a defacto standard for object storage.
+That being said, there are some existing standards that are arising for new technologies, the most notable being s3 as a de-facto standard for object storage.
 This brought up questions about how object storage works, and whether it breaks files down to be more efficient.

 The answer is largely different depending on the implementation that you use, but certainly, some do.
 That being said, as far as those that were in attendance knew, file chunking to reduce duplication is actually a very difficult problem to solve and you get more gains more easily through compression instead.
 [Hammerspace](https://hammerspace.com) came up as a technology that implements deduplication and compression.
 It does this in conjunction with object storage to make cross-site data movement and storage quicker and more efficient.